Tyler Boyd Player Prop Bets for NFL Week 8 | Cincinnati vs. New York 10/31/2021

 Season Stats

-- Boyd has seen the ball thrown his way three times in the red zone this season, 16.7% of his team's 18 red zone pass attempts.
+- With three targets in the red zone this season, Boyd has been on the receiving end of 16.7% of his team's 18 red zone pass attempts.

-- The Bengals have called a pass in 53.4% of their plays from scrimmage this year while running the ball 46.6% of the time.
-This offensive attack ranks eighth in the NFL in points scored.
+- The Bengals, who rank eighth in the NFL in points scored, have attempted a pass 53.4% of the time while running the football 46.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Boyd's matchup with the Jets.